univention/univention-corporate-server/management/univention-management-console/doc/index.rst

 modules for management tasks will differ.

-In the following the technical details of the architecture and the python API for modules are described.
+In the following the technical details of the architecture and the Python API for modules are described.

 .. only:: internal